Systems-wide evaluation of homelessness

 As the evaluation progresses, other topics will be chosen for deeper investigation.

-MHCLG has published the first report from the evaluation.
+MHCLG has published the preliminary findings from the evaluation.
 Our contributions to this stem from a rebuild of CHI’s original system map of homelessness prevention, which formed the foundation of the evaluation activities by helping to define its scope.
 They also include classifying major homelessness and rough sleeping policies, programmes and interventions being funded by the government and others using the Intervention Level Framework (see above) and conducting qualitative fieldwork and analysis with our evaluation partners.

-For more information about the evaluation, please contact Helen Todd at helentodd@cordisbright.co.uk .
+For more information about the evaluation, please contact Helen Todd at helentodd@cordisbright.co.uk